AlgyJr/ios_guides/Auto-Layout-Basics.md

 This might be useful for example if the red view is a menu button that we want to always be accessible from the same location.
-Notice that we had to specify the height and width of the view as well so that Auto Layout would have enough informatin to figure out both the location and size of the red view.
+Notice that we had to specify the height and width of the view as well so that Auto Layout would have enough information to figure out both the location and size of the red view.

 <a href="http://imgur.com/TDwD12X"><img src="http://i.imgur.com/TDwD12X.gif" title="source: imgur.com" /></a>